gianluca-fava/Data-Science-Project/README.md

-# DataScience Project - DRS and overtake in F1
+# DataScience Project - DRS and overtakes in F1
 This project is about overtaking in Formula 1 and the changes brought by DRS

 ## I tried to answer these questions: